Home

 Inglewood

-Best for: First-time homebuyers, families seeking affordability, greenway access
+Best for: First-time buyers, East Nashville adjacency, greenway access

-Key Features: Shelby Bottoms Greenway, affordable housing, suburban feel
+Key Features: Shelby Bottoms Greenway, East Nashville proximity, affordable entry point

 View 37216 Homes